TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

 A :php:`ListenerProvider` object that contains all listeners which have been registered for all events.
 TYPO3 has a custom listener provider that collects all listeners during compile time.
-This component is not exposed outside of TYPO3's Core Framework.
+This component is only used internally inside of TYPO3's Core Framework.